DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 used for forwarding.

 There is a hardware dependency associated with MacSec, as the encryption is done in hardware to achieve line rate speeds.
-This varies between vendors, but can be in the form of dedicated line cards or whole products.
+This varies between vendors but can be in the form of dedicated line cards or whole products.

 It is possible to offload the encryption to MacSec capable switches,